Amex Bluebird Stands as the Better American Express Prepaid Option

 Monthly fees are an absolute turnoff.
 You hate them.
 I hate them.
 Everyone hates them.
 But with prepaid cards, monthly fees are often unavoidable, which is why it is so refreshing to see that American Express offers consumer-friendly fee policies.

 What's the policy?
-The Bluebird account doesn’t charge any monthly fee at all - a very desirable trait in a prepaid card.
+The American Express Bluebird account doesn’t charge any monthly fee at all - a very desirable trait in a prepaid card.

-Although it isn't too difficult to avoid the monthly fee on the Serve card, the fee still does pose an unnecessary hurdle for card customers.
+Although it isn't too difficult to avoid the monthly fee on the American Express Serve® card, the fee still does pose an unnecessary hurdle for card customers.
 It's just simpler to not have to worry about any possible monthly fee.
-Therefore, Bluebird appears to be a better option when it comes to monthly fees.
+Therefore, American Express Bluebird appears to be a better option when it comes to monthly fees.

 If you're looking at a prepaid card, chances are it's because you need something to act as a bank account for you so you can make transactions without having to rely on cash.
 But you don't want to end up losing your hard-earned money to fees for refilling your prepaid card - sort of defeats the purpose.